L3earl/study_DataScience/coursera_johns_data specialist/course5_week2.md

 1.  ordered list, actualy it just character
 2.  but if you inpur number like this, it convert character to ordered list
-3.  as you see. number 1 change to 2,3
+3.  as you see in the code, any number autometically changes sequently

 [link has 2 way](https://www.coursera.org/learn/reproducible-research/lecture/7TTqT/markdown/) If you feel 1st solution is dirty you can do \[this\]\[1\], \[\]뒤에는 double space를 써도 /n이 되지 않음
 \[1\]: <https://www.coursera.org/learn/reproducible-research/lecture/7TTqT/markdown> "this"